Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

   discussed later). `Features::empty()` denotes that we want default features enabled for Logical Device.

-## What details does an `Adapter` has
+## What details does an `Adapter` have

 <Blockquote type="warn">
-  Following are not a complete list of Adapter properties.
+  The following are not a complete list of Adapter properties.
 They mostly consist of all those properties that we have already described earlier.
   We are just discussing them in detail here.
 </Blockquote>